-The following discussion presents an analysis of results of our operations for the twelve weeks ended March 23, 2012, compared to the twelve weeks ended March 25, 2011.
-The results for the 2011 first quarter include the results of the former Timeshare segment.
+The following discussion presents an analysis of results of our operations for the twelve and twenty-four weeks ended June 15, 2012, compared to the twelve and twenty-four weeks ended June 17, 2011.
+The results for the first half of 2011 include the results of the former Timeshare segment.